Primeshheshan/Scheduler-app/README.md

 To deploy the Scheduler App, you can follow these steps:

 1. Configure your Kubernetes cluster and set up the necessary secrets.
+2. start minikube with this code to up kubernetes locally `minikube start --driver=docker
+3. start kubernetes services with this code `minikube service <service name>`
-2. Update the deployment configurations to use your container registry.
+4. Update the deployment configurations to use your container registry.
-3. Apply the Kubernetes configurations: `kubectl apply -f kubernetes/`
+5. Apply the Kubernetes configurations: `kubectl apply -f=<deployment name>.yaml`
+6. To autoscale the pods use this code `kubectl autoscale deployment <deployment name> --cpu-percent=50 --min=1 --max=10`
-4. Set up GitHub Actions workflows for automated CI/CD.
+7. Set up GitHub Actions workflows for automated CI/CD.

 ## Contributing